 Juvéderm and Restylane have similar long-term results.
 Juvéderm may work slightly more quickly and, in some cases, may last longer — this comes at a slightly higher cost.
 Your provider might recommend one filler over another based on your needs and the area being treated.

 Juvéderm results can last between one to two years.

 Different formulas of Juvéderm are used for the lip area (including marionette lines) and the eyes.
 Juvéderm tends to work particularly well for eye bags, and it can also be used to plump up the lips and smooth surrounding wrinkles.

-Restylane takes slightly longer to take effect, but you’ll start seeing results within a few days after the injections.
+Restylane takes slightly longer to take full effect, but you’ll start seeing results almost immediately.
 These types of fillers can last from 6 to 18 months.

 While Restylane is used to treat the same areas of the face as Juvéderm, it tends to work particularly well for the lips as well as the folds around the nose and cheeks.

 It’s important to schedule a consultation with your provider before booking either Juvéderm and Restylane injections.
 They will go over any individual risk factors that could disqualify you from getting these dermal fillers.

 Juvéderm is for adults.
 You may not be a good candidate if you:

 - are allergic to the key ingredients in these injections, including hyaluronic acid and lidocaine